- 1 Who Is At Fault When a Pedestrian Is Injured?

 - 4 If I Can’t Work, Am I Entitled to Get My Lost Wages?

-Drivers Are Usually at Fault When a Pedestrian Is Injured
+Who Is At Fault When a Pedestrian Is Injured?

 How Will My Medical Bills Be Paid?

 Pedestrians receive insurance coverage for medical bills from the No-Fault insurance coverage of the car which hit or struck the pedestrian.
 (Think of No-Fault simply as health and disability insurance.)